roboli/tennis/README.md

 ## What's inside so far?

 * core: Just few functions as examples (yet to be decided what will be here).
 * api: This is the entry point for making requests.
-Basically you can create:
+Basically you can create a(n):
-** An `agent`: Which lets you make unauthenticated requests to a PDS service.
+  * `agent`: Which lets you make unauthenticated requests to a PDS service.
-** A `session`: It requires an `agent` and lets you make authenticated requests like creating a post.
+  * `session`: It requires an `agent` and lets you make authenticated requests like creating a post.
 * xrpc: Creates the HTTP request (GET or POST).
 * lexicon: Contains schemas and validates (partly) outgoing data from requests against them.